Exclusion/suspension from school – A Guide for Parents

 - If the exclusion is for more than 5 days in a term you have the right to make written representations;

 - If the exclusion is for more than 15 days in a term, or permanent, then you must be invited to a meeting of the Discipline Committee;

 - Any written evidence and information included in the Discipline Committee should be sent to all parties at least 5 days in advance of the meeting.
 You are also entitled to send to the Discipline Committee a written statement or any other evidence you wish to present.

-• If the Discipline Committee does not uphold the headteacher’s decision to exclude, it will direct the headteacher to reinstate the child.
+- If the Discipline Committee does not uphold the headteacher’s decision to exclude, it will direct the headteacher to reinstate the child’s place at the school.
+This does not have to be accepted and parents have the right to consider alternative educational settings if appropriate.
 The Committee has no power to direct reinstatement if the exclusion is for 5 days or less, or the exclusion has already been served;

-• If relevant, you may wish to support the case with a report from a paediatrician or a mental health professional.
+- If relevant, you may wish to support the case with a report from a pediatrician or a mental health professional.
 This should be sent to the clerk to the Panel by no later than a week before the Panel is due to meet.
-If you submit new evidence under a week before the Panel is due to meet, the Review may be delayed to give all parties time to read and consider any new information;
+If you submit new evidence under a week before the Panel is due to meet, the Review may be delayed giving all parties time to read and consider any new information;

 The Independent Review Panel will review a Discipline Committee’s decision not to reinstate a permanently excluded pupil.

 - uphold the original decision of the governing body;